×

 What are some of the typical braze alloys used to braze carbides?

 Tungsten carbide (WC), also referred to as cemented carbide, is a composite material manufactured by a process called powder metallurgy.
-Tungsten carbide powder is mixed with a binder metal, usually cobalt or nickel, compacted in a die, and then sintered in a furnace.
-The term “cemented” refers to the tungsten carbide particles being captured in the metallic binder material and “cemented” together, forming a metallurgical bond between the tungsten carbide particles and the binder (WC – Co), in the sintering process.
+Tungsten carbide powder mixes with a binder metal, usually cobalt or nickel, compacted in a die, and then sintered in a furnace.
+The term “cemented” refers to the tungsten carbide particles captured in the metallic binder material and “cemented” together, forming a metallurgical bond between the tungsten carbide particles and the binder (WC – Co), in the sintering process.
 The cemented carbide industry commonly refers to this material as simply “carbide”, although the terms tungsten carbide and cemented carbide are used interchangeably.
 Carbide exhibits high compressive strength, resists deflection, and retains its hardness values at high temperatures, a physical property especially useful in metal-cutting applications.
 It provides long life in applications where other materials would not last or would fail prematurely[I].

 Considerations for successfully brazing tungsten carbide